AndyGaskell/ssofb_columns/README.md

 At the relevant viewport, typically 768 pixels wide, the columns will switch from being side-by-side to being on-top of each other.

+This plug-in supports 2, 3, 4, 6 or 12 columns, as per the bootstrap 12 grid system

 To use it, just use the following syntax in your article:

     {cols}